 10.The food If you haven’t heard, Sacramento’s dining scene is on the rise and gaining from foodies nationwide.
 It is America’s Farm-to-Fork Capital, after all.
 Sure, Lobby Day activities will keep you busy, but it will be well worth it to squeeze in a trip to one of the city’s newest hot spots.

-9. Those Kings Directly adjacent to CRA Headquarters, you can take a sneak peek at where the new city’s new downtown arena is being built.
+9. Those Kings Directly adjacent to CRA Headquarters, you can take a sneak peek at the city’s new downtown arena.

-8.Get informed With CRA’s Lobby Day 2016 Webinars on March 29 and April 4, you’ll be fully informed and trained when April 19 rolls around.
+8.Get informed With CRA’s Lobby Day 2017 Webinar on April 4, you’ll be fully informed and trained when April 18 rolls around.
 Combined with the day-of legislative briefing provided by CRA’s Government Affairs + Public Policy team, you’ll be set for success as a lobbyist for a day.

 6. Lobby Day is worth your time We understand how busy your business keeps you.
 But this is one day packed with action and critical information that will set the stage for how the industry fares in the year to come.